 Security.

 Access to Area.
-Access to the wire transfer area is restricted to authorized personnel.
+Access to sensitive areas is restricted to authorized personnel.
 Unauthorized individuals visiting the area must be accompanied by an authorized individual at all times.

 Access to Terminals.

 Passwords.
 The Credit Union restricts access to wire terminals and sensitive functions through password protection.
 Passwords are frequently changed to ensure integrity.